 7 Ways to Focus on Mental Health This Holiday Season

-If you're like most of us, you probably have a drunk uncle who isn't always all that politically correct and an eccentric aunt who is extremely outspoken about things you would rather not hear about, but the holidays are all about embracing family, so you'll likely enjoy connecting with your loved ones even though it might require a few glasses of wine.
+If you're like most of us, you probably have a drunk uncle who isn't always politically correct and an eccentric aunt who is extremely outspoken about things you would rather not hear about, but the holidays are all about embracing family, so you'll likely enjoy connecting with your loved ones even though it might require a few glasses of wine.
 Step away if needed, and remember it's okay to set boundaries.
 Our session on Setting Boundaries Around The Holidays And At Family Functions with Aspyn Coach Ally Rose can help with this.

 We hope you cherish this season: Even though it is often challenging, it is also wonderfully celebratory in many cases.
 It could even be an opportunity for introspection, or maybe for you, it's all three at once.
 Whatever the case may be, we wish you Happy Holidays and we are here if you need us.